-52 Small Changes for the Mind by Brett Blumenthal lays out a year-long series of weekly small changes tto improve your overall mental wellbeing.
+52 Small Changes for the Mind by Brett Blumenthal lays out a year-long series of weekly small changes to improve your overall mental wellbeing.
 It’s not specifically geared towards people dealing with mental illness, but there are plenty of common sense, realistic ideas that could be useful for anyone.

 Each of the book’s 52 chapters is devoted to one type of small change.
 The author explains why each change is helpful, adds a research-based factoid, and gives practical tips for implementation.

 Some ideas were activities to incorporate, such as daily reading, mindfulness-related practices such as setting intentions and being mindful of gratitude, and putting healthy things into your body like green tea.
 Others involved attitude changes, like being open to new experiences, not comparing yourself to others, and silencing your inner critic.
 Many suggestions were doable on your own, but some involved interpersonal interaction, like having deep discussions and asking for help.